Organize Your Holiday. Create a holiday binder to organize everything holiday-related for a relaxing and calm holiday season.

 This new series, Organize Your Holiday, will help us get ready for the busy holiday season ahead of time so that we can slow down and enjoy all the magic of the season.

-To get started today we are going to begin by gathering up the supplies needed to create a holiday binder.
+To get started today we are going to begin by gathering up the supplies to create a holiday binder.

 I love to use binders to organize because they are portable and easy to set up.
 They don’t take up much space to store either!
 Once we create our holiday binders, they will be a great resource for many years to come.